Pablomfm/Intracranial_Hemorrhages/readme.txt

 	· 'B. Loading the dataset in R': describe the best options to load the dataset in R.

     	· '1.
-Anonymization 2': load 'ICH_database_nonredudant_pseudoanonymized.csv' and generate 'ICH_database_anonymized.csv'.
+Anonymization 2 (R)': load 'ICH_database_nonredudant_pseudoanonymized.csv' and generate 'ICH_database_anonymized.csv'.
 In a first step, all patient identifiers (IDs,...) were removed.
 Now this Notebook conducts a second anonymization step, that consists in the anonymization of the dates.
 This kind of data may contain information which can help to identify patients, so it will be safer to anonymize all variables containing dates.
 However, to avoid the loss of information three new variables will be generated and added to the database: Time between head CT scan and blood analysis (days), Age at the hospital admission date (years), Survival days after admission (days).
 This Notebook will conduct this second anonymization step including the following sub-steps:

 		1. Load data
 		2. Change the dates into Date types